MMS Marketing Best Practices

 Five Best Practices for MMS Marketing

-While MMS marketing is more eye-catching and successful, it’s also more expensive.
+While MMS marketing is more striking and successful, it comes at a higher cost.
 Additionally, it takes a bit more effort to find with sweet spot with your attached file.
 If you put in the effort and follow these five best practices for your next MMS marketing campaign, you’ll be glad you did.

 #1 Pick Your Number Carefully!